The Best American Science and Nature Writing

-Eligibility: Pieces must have been published, online or in print, by an American or Canadian publication in 2021.
+Eligibility: Pieces must have been published, online or in print, by an American periodical in 2023.
 They must be about science, nature, or the environment.
 There are no length restrictions or requirements.
 Essays are eligible, poetry is not, nor are excerpts from books.
-Submissions are open through December 20, 2021.
+Submissions are open through December 20, 2023.
 (Work published between 12/20 and 12/31 may be submitted until 12/31.)

 If you would like to send a full magazine issue (or subscription), or if you have other questions, email me at BASNSeries@gmail.com.

 The Best American Science and Nature Writing 2023

 Guest Editor: Carl Zimmer

 "What's most compelling about a scientific story is the way it challenges us to think about the concepts we take for granted," writes guest editor Carl Zimmer in his introduction.
 The essays in this year's Best American Science and Nature Writing probe at the ordinary and urge us to think more deeply about our place in the world around us.